Introspection, Ink-stained Skin

 “That’s not power,” Teagan said, raising her eyebrows.

 “No, I know.
 I know.
 I’m there, Tea.”
-Kohao’s voice was soft and pensive, regretful at its edges and uncanny as hell even to his own ear.
+Kato’s voice was soft and pensive, regretful at its edges and uncanny as hell even to his own ear.
 Startled, he quickly straightened up and tried to recapture something like a casual tone.
 “Anyway, uh—what did you come in to ask me about?”

 Teagan gave him a split-second’s worth of a searching look before letting it drop.

 “Who’s ‘we’?”
-Kohao frowned.
+Kato frowned.

 Seth agreed to karaoke?”

-A beat passed after she disappeared from his doorway before Kohao shook himself off, feeling out-of-sorts all over again.
+A beat passed after she disappeared from his doorway before Kato shook himself off, feeling out-of-sorts all over again.
 Still halfway to reeling and lost in thought, he walked up to the collage of Columbine photographs hanging over his desk and reached out to unstick the ‘Eric Harris Is God’ printout from the wall.
 Absently, he stared at the blu-tack stain it left behind, and ran his thumb over his tattooed chest.